 The amounts in the "Bonus" column for 2017 represent discretionary bonuses in the amount of \$100,000 paid to Mr. Mills and \$50,000 each to Mr. Myrick and Mr. Hall, respectively.
 Our Board approved these discretionary bonuses to compensate Messrs.
 Mills, Myrick and Hall for successfully addressing a number of challenges and projects the Bank encountered in 2017.
 In addition, during 2017, Mr. Mills worked closely with other members of the executive management team to ensure that the duties and responsibilities of the Chief Financial Officer, who was seriously ill during 2017, were fully covered.
 Mr. Myrick was instrumental in his role of Chief Banking Officer in the first half of 2018 and continued to be an integral team member after being named the Director of Mergers and Acquisitions in August of 2018.
 Mr. Hall also held a dual role as Chief Operating Officer and Louisiana State President of the Bank before being promoted to President.
 For 2018, Mr. Mills received two discretionary bonuses in recognition of his extraordinary leadership and significant contributions to the Company that were outside of his annual incentive plan scorecard, including a variety of accomplishments in connection with the Company's successful initial public offering in May 2018.
-Mr. Hall and Mr. Brolly also received discretionary bonuses in 2018 in recognition of their substantial efforts in connection with our initial public offering.
 Mr. Brolly's discretionary bonus in 2018 also includes a sign-on bonus in connection with his hiring package.